zimfw/magic-enter/README.md

 magic-enter
 ===========

 A fork of the magic enter feature from [subnixr's minimal] prompt theme.
-Shown when there is no command and user presses ENTER.
+Shown when there is no command at the start of a command line and user presses ENTER.

 What does it show?
 ------------------